Kenon History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Kenon research.
-Another 290 words (21 lines of text) covering the years 1500, 1659, and 1687 are included under the topic Early Kenon History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1500, 1659 and 1687 are included under the topic Early Kenon History in all our PDF Extended History products and printed products wherever possible.

 In the Middle Ages many people were recorded under different spellings each time their name was written down.
 Research on the Kenon family name revealed numerous spelling variations, including Cannon, O'Cannon, MacCannon, Cannan, Cannen, Cannin, MacCannan, McCannon, McCannan and many more.

 Ireland saw an enormous decrease in its population in the 19th century due to immigration and death.
 This pattern of immigration began slowly in the late 18th century and gradually grew throughout the early portion of the 19th century.
 However, a dramatic increase in the country's immigration numbers occurred when the Great Potato Famine struck in the 1840s.
 The early immigrants to North America were primarily destined to be farmers tending to their own plot of land, those that came later initially settled within pre-established urban centers.
 These urban immigrants provided the cheap labor that the fast developing United States and soon to be Canada required.
 Regardless of their new lifestyle in North America, the Irish immigrants to the United States and Canada made invaluable contributions to their newly adopted societies.
 An investigation of immigrant and passenger lists revealed many Kenons: Edward and Ann Cannon who settled in Virginia in 1646; John Cannon settled in Barbados in 1660; another John settled in Jamaica in 1716; Alexander, Andrew, Anthony, Barney, Bernard, Bridget, Charles, Cornelius, Daniel Dennis, Edward, Ennis, George, Hugh, James, John, Mannis, Michael, Neal, Owen, Patrick, Philip, Thomas and William Cannon all settled in Philadelphia, Pennsylvania between 1772 and 1866.